sailscastshq/docs.sailscasts.com/docs/git-vibe/getting-started.md

 ## Install the skill too

 If you use Codex, install the Git Vibe skill alongside the CLI.
-The CLI creates the worktree workflow.
+The CLI creates the workflow.
 The skill gives the agent the conventions and commands to follow inside it.

 ```sh
 npx skills add sailscastshq/git-vibe